 The True Vision website has a range of downloadable tools (based on practice developed across policing) that can assist in developing partnerships.
 These products include guidance on how non-statutory groups can be engaged to establish effective partnerships.

-Working with the CPS
+Working with the Crown Prosecution Service (CPS)

 As well as routine contact with the CPS to support case building and charging decisions, police forces and the CPS should work together on hate crime.

 At force level, this includes regular dialogue between chief constables and chief crown prosecutors.
 Force hate crime leads regularly engaging with CPS Area Hate Crime Coordinators; and force leads attending CPS Area Local Scrutiny and Involvement Panels.
-Nationally, the CPS attends the Hate Crime Group of force regional chairs led by the National Police Chiefs Council (NPCC) hate crime lead.
+Nationally, the CPS attends the Hate Crime Group of force regional chairs led by the National Police Chiefs' Council (NPCC) hate crime lead.

 Practice example – ‘Punish a Muslim’ letters